frragone/exalt-project.github.io/pages/3_Team.md

 <img src="/assets/img/pics/FrancescoRagone.png" height = "200px">

-[**Francesco Ragone**](https://uclouvain.be/en/directories/francesco.ragone) is assistant professor at the *Earth and Climate Centre* of the Université catholique de Louvain (UCLouvain) and  senior researcher at the Royal Meteorological Institute (RMI) of Belgium.
+[**Francesco Ragone**](https://uclouvain.be/en/directories/francesco.ragone) (coordinator UCLouvain) is assistant professor at the *Earth and Climate Centre* of the Université catholique de Louvain (UCLouvain) and  senior researcher at the Royal Meteorological Institute (RMI) of Belgium.
 My research interests focus on the application of techniques from statistical physics and dynamical systems theory to the study of climate problems.